guillaumervls/react-infinite-scroll/README.md

     loadMore={loadFunc}
     hasMore={true || false}
     loader={<div className="loader" key={0}>Loading ...</div>}
+    initialLoad={initialLoad} // <-- Should initially be true, then should be updated to false inside the loadFunc call
 >
     {items} // <-- This is the content you want to load
 </InfiniteScroll>